1. Make lists of related words and phrases

 - A good starting point involves thinking about your research question.

-- Try the grid below and write down keywords, synonyms or related terms.
+- Try writing down keywords, synonyms or related terms.

 2. Use effective search techniques